tomasrasymas/rabbitmq-http-proxy/README.md

-# RabbitMQ to HTTP restful API proxy
+# RabbitMQ to restful API proxy

 Consumes messages from single RabbitMQ queue and posts message to restful API.